 You want to attack the first 40m!

 To do this successfully, explode from the blocks, driving your feet hard into the ground.
-This is not the same as the acceleration phase of the 100m, and you’ll find that your drive is shorter as you come into your running stride as you take on the bend.
+This is not the same as the acceleration phase of the 100m.
+You’ll find that your drive is shorter as you come into your running stride as you take on the bend.

-This can be difficult for an athlete to achieve as it can be difficult to understand.
+This can be difficult for an athlete to understand let alone achieve.
 Gliding does not mean to slow down or exert less effort.

 As you come off the bend you want to kick start that rapid arm and leg movements that you produced during the first 40m.